szermatt/mistty/docs/source/usage.rst

   - :kbd:`M-x mistty-create` launches a new interactive shell in a MisTTY buffer.
-The shell that is launched is the one that's configured by :kbd:`M-x configure-option explicit-shell-file-name` If this is unset, MisTTY falls back to :code:`shell-file-name`, the environment variables :envvar:`ESHELL` or :envvar:`SHELL`.
+The shell that is launched is the one that's configured on :kbd:`M-x configure-option explicit-shell-file-name`

+    If :code:`explicit-shell-file-name` is unset, MisTTY falls back to :code:`shell-file-name`, then the environment variables
+    :envvar:`ESHELL` and :envvar:`SHELL`.

-    :kbd:`M-x mistty-create-other-window` does the same, but opens the buffer in another window.
+  - :kbd:`M-x mistty-create-other-window` does the same, but opens the buffer in another window.

-  - :kbd:`M-x mistty` behaves the same way the first time it is called.
-Afterwards, it tries to do the right thing, either jumping to an existing MisTTY buffer or creating a new one. :kbd:`M-x mistty-other-window` does the same, but opens a buffer in another window.
+  - :kbd:`M-x mistty` also creates a new MisTTY buffer the first time it is called.
+Afterwards, it'll to an existing MisTTY buffer or creating a new one, trying to guess what's most appropriate.

+  - :kbd:`M-x mistty-other-window` does the same, but opens a buffer in another window.

 .. _term-vs-scroll: